 To keep a short story short, we recently decided our big, round dining table was taking up too much space.
-As a replacement, we agreed to sacrifice the beauty of our coffee table in hopes that it would become something greater (you should have seen it before it was sanded and stained… ugh!).
+As a replacement, we agreed to sacrifice the aesthetics of our coffee table in hopes that it would become something greater (you should have seen it before it was sanded and stained… ugh!).

 If you are new to woodworking projects, this part is really important: The width of the coffee table legs were 2″ x 2″, but 1.5″ x 1.5″ wood looked fine at the hardware store, so we brought the lumber home, cut it up, sanded it down, and stained it, only to find that it didn’t look right.
-Here are the two things we learned from this – 1) If you’re making a table taller, make sure the new legs are at least the same width as the original ones.
+Here are the two things we learned from this: 1) If you’re making a table taller, make sure the new legs are at least the same width as the original ones.
 Otherwise, your table is probably going to end up looking cheap and might be wobbly.
 2) If you need 2″ x 2″ wood, you can’t just saw a 2×4 in half because 2x4s aren’t actually 2″ x 4″!!!
 Rather, they’re in the neighborhood of 1 1/2″ x 3 1/2″.
 Strange, I know, and I can’t tell you why…. but it’s true.

 We visited three hardware stores, and finally discovered (thanks to the helpful folks at Anawalt Lumber in Hollywood) that we could have them saw a 4×4 board (which is actually 3 1/2″ x 3 1/2″) down the 2″ square that we really needed.

-UPDATE (11/7/12):
+(11/7/12):

 "How-to: DIY Wood Coffee Table to Dining Table Conversion"